missionpinball/mpf-docs/install/mac.rst

 .. note::

-   MPF cannot run in an OS X virtual machine (like in VMware Fusion or Parallels).
+   MPF cannot run in an virtual machine (like in VMware Fusion or Parallels) if the guest OS is OS X.
+   (Though running MPF in a Windows or Linux VM on OS X is fine.)
 Please direct complaints to Cupertino.

 Download a zip of the latest MPF app for OS X from `here <https://missionpinball.com/Mission%20Pinball%20Framework.dmg>`_.
 The DMG file is 175 MB, and once it's installed it will consume 450 MB.
 (That